kwingfi24/Pi_in_the_Sky/README.md

 - [ ] Refine/optimize your design
 - [ ] Present finished product

-## One Month Check In
+## One_Month_Check_In
 #### This update is from March 1 (a month after the project has started)
 ### What have we done?

-In this month we have made a design for the plane and have printed mutiple to test the flight capability of it. we have also finished most of the code other than a few things.
+In this month we have made a design for the plane and have printed mutiple to test the flight capability of it.
+There has been a total of 4 versions of the plane that change size, center of gravity points, and angles of wings. we have also finished most of the code other than a few things.
+The lights have been figured out, the accelerometer/OLED screen is done, and most of the iring is pretty final.
+So far we have been able to stay mostly on schedule, but we have run into a few bumps where we had to spend an extra bit of time on some things.
+We have found multiple helpful websites that have helped along the way.

 ### What still need to be done?